ciaranrobrien/SwiftUIIndexedList/README.md

 *view* · A scrollable view.

 Construct the `indices` and the scroll view's `content` manually, or provide `data` that conforms to `Indexable` along with `ElementContent` for each element.
-* `accessory`: The scroll accessory to display on top of the scroll view.
+* `accessory`: The scroll accessory to display in front of the scroll view.

 ### ScrollAccessory

-*enum* · A scroll accessory displayed on top of a scrolling view.
+*enum* · A scroll accessory displayed in front of a scrolling view.
 * `automatic`: An index bar, or an interactive scroll indicator when no indices are provided.
 * `indexBar`: An index bar.
 * `scrollIndicator`: An interactive scroll indicator.